Anna Sophina Hall

 Anna Sophina Hall (August 7, 1857 – December 17, 1924) was a leading figure in the movement to legalize euthanasia in the United States during the first decade of the 20th century.

-Personal life
+Early life

-Anna Sophina Hall was born in Cincinnati, Ohio, on August 7th, 1857, to Arctic explorer Charles Francis Hall and Mercy A. Hall.
+Hall was born in Cincinnati, Ohio, on August 7, 1857, to Arctic explorer Charles Francis Hall and Mercy A. Hall.
 Shortly after Hall’s birth, her father began raising funds for an expedition primarily aimed at discovering the fate of Franklin’s lost expedition; he died in 1871 during his journey.
 On May 21, 1874, Congress passed a bill authorizing the purchase of her father’s voyage manuscripts and approved payment of up to $15,000 to his widow.